devnio/Optimized-CPU-Ray-Marcher/README.md

 With this pipeline we built you can create and customize any scene you want.

 The currently available scenes are in the team049/scenes/ folder.

-# Organizational
-In order to have the best team work we also use additional tools:

-- **Working directory**: Google Drive.
-- **Task management**: Trello.

-If access to these platform is required contact us.

 ## Authors